kturcios/helm-ts/README.md

 ## Roadmap
 This project is currently a WIP.
 I will be mostly focused on implementing the most commonly used helm commands first.

+If there is a flag or command that you would like implemented, please reach out and let me know!
+I would be happy to implement it for you.